|

 Are propane generators good?

-Propane burns cleanly, efficiently, is cheaper than gasoline and produces fewer carbon emissions.
-Yes.
-Propane generators are excellent for camping tailgating because it gives us the freedom to store more fuel.
+Yes, Propane generators are excellent for camping tailgating because they give us the freedom to store more fuel.

 Are propane generators quieter than gas generators?